cde-ev/cdedb2/doc/source/Introduction_Readme.rst

 * As general pattern: return tuple ``(bool, str)`` where the bool signals success, and the str is the either error message or return value
 * The test-suite should visit all functionality at least once.
+* If a change requires manual intervention on the server note this in the commit message on a line starting with ``Deploy:``.

 .. _sample-data: